apache/apisix/docs/en/latest/FAQ.md

 ## Does APISIX have a console interface?

-Yes, in version 0.6 we have dashboard built in, you can operate APISIX through the web interface.
+Yes, APISIX has a powerful Dashboard.
+APISIX and [APISIX Dashboard](https://github.com/apache/apisix-dashboard) are independent projects, you can deploy [APISIX Dashboard](https://github.com/apache/apisix-dashboard) to operate APISIX through the web interface.

 ## Can I write my own plugin?